aplteam/MarkAPL/Docs/MarkAPL.md

 Note that **_MarkAPL_**'s ability to inject a table-of-contents is not harmed by an HTML block injecting a header.
 However, its ability to number headers **is** harmed.

-##### Headers with leading blanks
+##### Headers with leading spaces

-No matter how you defines headers, they may have between zero and up to three leading blanks.
+No matter how you defines headers, they may have between zero and up to three leading spaces.

 #### HTML blocks